 - Putting a subscription box on your blog, where the visitor enters their email address and it gets added to your email list, will allow you to send blog posts to people who don’t visit your blog often.

-- Build your mailing list by making offers through your social media channels.
+- Build your mailing list by making free offers through your website and social media channels.

 - Put your free offer on the back of your business card so that you get subscribers via your live networking events.

 - Create an excellent Welcome Email to make that important first connection.

 Even Michael Stelzner of Social Media Examiner says that the way to retain people from our blogs is to get them on our email lists.
 He says email marketing is THE most powerful marketing technique, and I have found this to be absolutely true.
 He also says that your email list is your most valuable asset besides your content.
 Strong words from a guy who’s focus is social media marketing.

 - Above all else, offer value.
 When you write an article for your email newsletter (or your blog, or your Facebook posts), make sure you’re giving good, detailed information.
 (Read your past five newsletters…did you serve your audience well?)

 - Sixty-day rule.
 Remember that your subscribers are most responsive in the first 60 days of signing up for your list.
 Stay in contact with those folks more often than your once-a-month newsletter.